MingchenXia/home/lecture_notes.md

 - Singularities in global pluripotential theory.

 > Lecture notes for my course at Zhejiang university in the spring of 2024.
-I am trying to expand the lecture notes into a book.
-The draft is available upon request.
+[Singularities in global pluripotential theory](Lectures/SGPT.pdf).

+- This is a preliminary version containing possibly many typos.
+I will try to make updates at least once a month.
+Feel free to contact me if you have any comments.

 ## Non-Archimedean geometry